-Whilst the Company is expected to make a profit going forward, a letter of support has been obtained from the ultimate parent company, Crawford and Company.
+Whilst the company is expected to make a profit going forward, the company currently has net current liabilities of £24,975,000.
+A letter of support has been obtained from the ultimate parent company, Crawford and Company.

 Crawford and Company, have stated in writing that they will provide financial support for at least one year from the date of signing the financial statements to allow Crawford & Company Adjusters (UK) Limited to meet its financial commitments and pay its liabilities as they fall due.